-In general, this fungus is first sensed by the smell, and only then it is found.
-A very strong unpleasant smell of mature fruit bodies can be felt at a considerable distance in the forest, and in the immediate vicinity most people find it cloying and repulsive.
-Hence the folk names: the sopushnik (an adult mushroom gives off a sow - a stink), grandfather fat, a spoon, a stink, a gang of smelly.
-Fruit bodies of the fungus are easily recognized due to their phallic form.
+Basically, this mushroom is first smell, and only then it is found.
+A very strong unpleasant smell of ripe fruiting bodies can be felt at a considerable distance in the forest, and in the immediate vicinity most people find it cloying and repulsive.
+Hence the popular names: sopushnik (an adult mushroom gives off a sopuh - a stench), grandfather fat, a brace, a stinker, a smelly veselka.
+The fruiting bodies of the fungus are easily recognizable due to their phallic shape.

-The young fruiting body has the shape of an egg, 5-6 cm in diameter, outside white, whitish, smells of radish.
-In the depths of the stems the fruit body merges with the mycelium.
-It is at this stage that the fungus has separate folk names: a devil's egg, a darvomis (probably because the fruit body hangs on the mycelium), the bottom lip (at a young age the fungus is immersed in rant), ground oil (in the egg stage there is a green mucous membrane) .
-Sometimes it is called an "egg of witches".
-If the "egg" is cut, inside you can see a short, cylindrical, at both ends of the narrowed fruit-bearing (recipe).
-The fetus below grows into a tissue mass, and above it is attached to the outer peel - the peridium.
-When the "egg" ripens (between the beginning of its formation and opening takes 30 days), the recipe starts to lengthen, rips the peridium (shell) and grows into a white or yellowish stem, which is topped with a bell-shaped cap.
-It is then that the fungus begins to release a very strong scent of carrion.
+The young fruiting body of the veselka is egg-shaped, 5-6 cm in diameter, outside is white, whitish, smells of radish.
+The cord departs in depth, with which the fruit body is connected to the mycelium.
+It is at this stage that the mushroom has separate popular names: devil's egg, darmovis (probably because the fruiting body hangs on the mycelium), bottom lip (at a young age, the mushroom is immersed in the soil), earth oil (there is a green mucous membrane in the egg stage) ...
+It is sometimes called the "witches egg".
+If you cut the “egg”, you can see a short, cylindrical inside, narrowed at both ends and more fruitful (recipe).
+The fruit grows into the tissue mass at the bottom, and at the top it is attached to the outer skin - peridia.
+When the "egg" matures (30 days pass between the beginning of its formation and opening), the recipe begins to elongate, breaks the peridium (shell) and grows into a white or yellowish leg, which is crowned with a bell-shaped cap on top.
+It is then that the mushroom begins to give off a very strong smell of carrion.
 The leg grows very quickly - 5 mm per minute.
-Its lower part is surrounded by a wrapper - the remnants of a whitish exopyridia covering the young fruiting body.
-The hat is covered with very smelly greenish mucus.
-Flies fly and other insects eat mucus, and thus carry spores.
-Gradually, the ribs of the cap become whitish, and it begins to resemble a morello cap.
+Its lower part is surrounded by a wrapper - the remains of a whitish exoperidium that covers the young fruiting body of the fungus.
+The hat is covered in very smelly greenish mucus.
+Flies and other insects flock to this mucus, eating the mucus, and thus carrying the spores.
+Gradually, the ribs of the cap become whitish, and it begins to resemble a morel cap.
 Spores are pale green, ellipsoidal, smooth.

-Mushrooms, with which you can mix - Adrian's Hilarious (Phallus hadriani), but it has smaller dimensions, the "egg" is covered with pink-purple skin, less smelly, happens on dunes, in kitchen gardens, in gardens,
+Mushrooms that can be confused - Veselka Adriana (Phallus hadriani), but it has smaller dimensions, the "egg" is covered with pink-purple skin, less smelly, happens on dunes, in kitchen gardens, in gardens,

 You can use the mushroom raw in the form of a salad.
 To do this, cut the mushrooms into pieces, add finely chopped onion, greens, butter and a little lemon juice.
 However, it should be noted that there may be sensitivity to this species.
 The mushroom is suitable for frying.
 One of the prescriptions is to cut the young fruiting body into plates, sprinkle with flour, moisten in egg and fry in oil.

 To be honest, using this mushroom for culinary purposes is not the best solution.
-There are many varieties of other, more delicious and edible mushrooms.
-Therefore, it is better to fully use the vesicle as a therapeutic agent.
+There are many varieties of mushrooms that are tastier and more edible.
+Therefore, it is better to fully use the vest as a remedy.

 But if you want to eat it, you can.
 But for this only a young fungus, which is in the egg stage, is suitable.
 Taste is specific.